lantua/CommonCoding/Sources/LNTBinaryCoder/Format.md

 and so on.
 This is intentional as it allows the encoder to make a trade-off between compression rate and encoding performance.
 An encoder may not know value of each integer at the time of encoding and put a fixed-size placeholder for editing later.
 Achieving higher compression rate may require the encoder to run another pass to optimize those placeholders.

-#### Non-overlapping Rule
+## Non-overlapping Rule

 The data storage employs non-overlapping rule.
-As such the maximum size of an object can be calculated using the position of the next object (and of the current object).
-The top-level object can be any valid object.
+As such, the size of an object can be calculated using the position of the next object (and of the current object).